how to install the pre-compiled files?

 Dan

-graph-tool mailing list graph-tool@forked.de http://lists.forked.de/mailman/listinfo/graph-tool
+_______________________________________________ graph-tool mailing list graph-tool@forked.de http://lists.forked.de/mailman/listinfo/graph-tool

 Hi Andrea,